GeniusesGroup/memar/sRPC.md

 # sRPC - Application Protocol
 sRPC (Syllab Remote Procedure Call) is a RPC(remote procedure call) protocol.
-It is develope to use by [Chapar](./Chapar.md) and [GP](./Giti-Network.md) protocols, But it can also use to be a messaging protocol among with other protocols like IP, TCP, UDP, HTTP, ...
+It is develope to introduce frame structure that can use in any network packet to add full functionality to base protocols frames e.g. [Chapar](./networking-osi_2-Chapar.md) or [GP](./networking-osi_3-Giti-Network.md) protocols.

-We combine OSI layer 4 to layer 6 requirements as Transport+Session+Presentation protocols to have one protocol and remove all overhead data.
+It can also use to be a messaging protocol among with other older Internet protocols like IP, TCP, UDP, HTTP, ...

 ## Goals
 - Minimum overhead to find service from server services